deckr41/nvim/README.md

 # deckr41/nvim

-> A NeoVim plugin to augument coding with LLM abilities, focusing on mindful
+> A Neovim plugin that augments coding with LLM abilities, enabling per-project
-> collaboration and prompt engineering—laying the foundation for multi-agent AI
+> AI customization through colocated `.d41rc` files that act as agents for your
-> workflows within your projects.
+> project folders or monorepo packages.

 ![On demand, one-line autocompletion with Anthropic](docs/screenshot_finish-line.png)